 November 14 2019

-Upper extremity and craniofacial vascularized composite allotransplantation: ethics and immunosuppression
+Upper extremity and craniofacial vascularized composite allotransplantation: ethics and immunosuppression Available to Purchase

-James Benedict
+James Benedict;

 The Center for Healthcare Ethics, Duquesne University, 600 Forbes Avenue, Pittsburgh, Pennsylvania 15282, U.S.A.